Perugia Press Prize

 - Manuscripts must be submitted between August 1 and November 15.

-- Manuscripts are generally between 45 and 85 pages.
+- Manuscripts are generally between 45-85 pages.
 Please submit manuscripts that fall within or close to this page count.

-- Use legible typeface, and include page numbers on each page and in the table of contents.
+- Use a legible font, and include page numbers on each page and in the table of contents.

-- No more than one poem per page (this means don't place multiple poems on one page; single poems that are multiple pages in length are fine).
+- One poem per page (this means don’t place multiple poems on one page; single poems that are multiple pages in length are fine).

-- Remove identifying material (name, address, email, bio, publications acknowledgements, etc.) from your manuscript.
+- We read anonymously.
+Remove identifying material (name, address, email, bio, publications acknowledgements, etc.).

 - Save manuscript as a single electronic file in .pdf format (e.g. poems.pdf).
 Other accepted formats are .doc or .docx (MSWord).

 - Cover letter and bio may be added, but are not required.
 Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

 - A non-refundable entry fee of $27 must accompany each submission.
 You may submit more than one manuscript; each is considered separately and must include a separate entry fee.
 Make your payment on the secure Submittable site.
 NOTE: Submission fees are integral to our operations and go directly toward the mission and work of our small press.
 Thank you for your support!

 - Winner is announced by April 1.
 We announce the results, including semi-finalists, finalists, and the winner, via our newsletter, this website, and on Facebook, Twitter & Instagram.
 If you submitted and did not hear back, please check your spam or those places.

 - To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.

 - Our judging panel varies year to year; many poets submit in subsequent years and always receive a fresh look at their work.

 - All readers are trusted and respected by Perugia Press, and we are committed to inclusive representation within our judging panel.